rberenguel/dotfiles/README.md

 - **`tmux-notify.awk`**: Displays a formatted success (`✓`) or failure (`✗`) message in the status bar.
 This can be hooked into long-running commands to provide a clear in other panes/windows.
 - **`tmux-open-gh.awk`**: A robust script that opens the GitHub page for any given repository path.
 It correctly parses SSH and HTTPS URLs.
 - **`tmux-slow-type.awk`**: A script to simulate human typing.
 It introduces variable delays and a configurable mistake rate to look more natural.
+- **`tmux-mondrian/starfield/pond/matrix`**: "Screensavers" created by Gemini.
+May or may not work in your setup.
+The matrix one is very good.

 These live on my home folder as symlinks pointing to this repo.